fetzi/phpspec-watcher/README.md

 ## Introduction
 phpspec-watcher is a tool for automating phpspec test execution when the source code of a project changes.
-When saving a file in one of the defined directories the watcher automatically triggers the phpspec test suite and informs the developer about the test result.
+On file save the watcher automatically triggers the phpspec test suite and informs the developer about the test results.

 ## Installation
 This tool can be installed globally with